elephantscale/es-training-new/DDDM/slides/4-DDDM-Case-Study-Google.md

 Data can provide much-needed answers, but only if you are clear about the questions you need to answer
  * Google aims to start with these questions and be very clear about the information it needs at the outset
- * As the company’s former executive chairman, Eric Schmidt, has said, “We run the company by questions, not by answers.”
+ * As the company's former executive chairman, Eric Schmidt, has said, “We run the company by questions, not by answers.”
  * Within its global HR function, Google has created a people analytics department that enables the organization to make data-driven people decisions
  * One question Google wanted to answer was, “Do managers actually matter?”
 This is a question Google had been wrestling with for years; at one point, the company actually got rid of all managers and made everyone an individual contributor
  * This did not really work, and managers were brought back in, but the suspicion lingered that managers perhaps were not that important.